 Strong investment in research and innovation is needed to address pressing global societal challenges, such as climate change, health and ageing population, and the move towards a resource efficient society.
 Research Infrastructures play a vital role in addressing these challenges.
 However, it is essential to optimise the use of scarce resources for increasingly expensive facilities, to overcome the fragmented Research Infrastructure spending, not only across Europe, but at a more global scale and to join forces to address these challenges.
 As such, the scale and scope of scientific investigation and the challenges driving the development of large Research Infrastructures deserve particular attention.
 When Access to Research Infrastructures is granted among research organisations, it should not be burdened by inappropriate taxation.

-Stronger interaction and cooperation between Research Infrastructures, Users and providers from industry and public services builds bridges between the public, commercial and Research Infrastructure worlds.
-Dedicated initiatives can help increase knowledge and technology transfer from science to industry and public services and help driving innovation.
-In addition to acting as Users, industry also plays an increasing role in the construction, operation and innovation of Research Infrastructures.
+Strong interaction and cooperation between Research Infrastructures, Users from academia and industry and providers from industry and public services builds bridges between the public, commercial and Research Infrastructure worlds.
+This, along with dedicated initiatives, increases knowledge and technology transfer from science to industry and public services and helps driving innovation.
+In addition to acting as Users, industry also plays an increasing role in the construction and operation of Research Infrastructures, in the co-development of their services and related innovation.

-Finally, the nature and complexity of the societal challenges require a global approach and Access to the best Research Infrastructures, regardless of their location, is a prerequisite to achieve scientific excellence and socio-economic impact.
+Finally, the nature and complexity of the societal challenges require a global approach; Access to the best Research Infrastructures, regardless of their location, is a prerequisite to achieve scientific excellence and socio-economic impact.